kubeshop/testkube/docs/docs/4-test-types/container-executor.md

 Executing this test will run a Kubernetes Job with a `curlimages/curl:7.85.0` image, `secret-name` image pull secret, `curl` command, and `https://testkube.kubeshop.io/` argument.

-You can provide image, args, command, and image pull secrets in HTTP Request, Test Spec, and Executor spec.
+You can provide image, args, command, and image pull secrets in the HTTP Request, Test Spec, and Executor spec.
 The container executor merges all the data using the following order:

 1. HTTP Request.
 2. Test.Spec.ExecutionRequest fields are used if they are not filled before.